thunderrabbit/robnugen-journal-entries/2025/05/03compassion.md

 She then said that there's no reason for me to be concerned.
 She's just processing her emotions.

 *don't ask me how I'm feeling if you can't hold space for the answer.*

+### 15:30

+When I got back to the room, Jess was awake from her rest.
+She apologized for not holding space for me after asking how I felt.

+I cried saying "I felt so sad to hear you ask for compassion after I had been expressing compassion all day,"

+Then she did it *again*, saying "I just thought it could have been expressed differently."

+What the actual fuck.
+I felt anger and was able to own it and said, "even just now when I'm crying, it seems like you're defending yourself."

+She then really held space for me and I felt acknowledged.

+We're good again now.